digidem/comapeo-desktop/docs/DEVELOPMENT.md

 The `messages/` directory contains the translation strings used by the app.
 Within this directory are directories for the main process (`messages/main/`) and renderer process (`messages/renderer/`).
 Messages found in `messages/main/` are typically needed for translating text that lives in native UI (e.g. the menu bar), whereas messages in `messages/renderer/` are needed for translating text that's used in the rendered web app.

 In order to update translations, run `node --run intl`, which will extract messages and place them in the relevant `messages/` directory and then compile those messages into translated strings and place them in the `translations/` directory.
-For the renderer process specifically, it also generates a JSON file called [`translated-languages-list.json`](../src/renderer/translated-languages.generated.json), which is used to by the app to know which languages are displayable without having to do that calculation it at runtime.
+For the renderer process specifically, it also generates a JSON file called [`translated-languages-list.json`](../src/renderer/src/generated/translated-languages.generated.json), which is used to by the app to know which languages are displayable without having to do that calculation it at runtime.

 ### Translations workflow

 - For the main process:
-  1. Use `defineMessage` (or `defineMessages`) from `@formatjs/intl` to create messages and use in the main process code.
+  1. Use `defineMessages` from `@formatjs/intl` to create messages and use in the main process code.
-  2. Run `node --run intl:main` (or`node --run intl`).
+  2. Run `node --run intl:main` (or `node --run intl`).

 - For the renderer process:
-  1. Use `defineMessage` (or `defineMessages`) from `react-intl` to create messages and use in the renderer process code.
+  1. Use `defineMessages` from `react-intl` to create messages and use in the renderer process code.
-  2. Run `node --run intl:renderer` (or`node --run intl`).
+  2. Run `node --run intl:renderer` (or `node --run intl`).

 ## Building the app

 The [Electron Forge docs](https://www.electronforge.io/) are pretty informative (especially https://www.electronforge.io/core-concepts/build-lifecycle) but in a nutshell:

-- `node --run forge:package`: generate an executable app bundle i.e. an executable that you can run in the command-line.
+- `APP_TYPE=internal node --run forge:package`: generate an executable app bundle i.e. an executable that you can run in the command-line.

-- `node --run forge:make`: generate an distributable installer or archives that you can install by opening using your filesystem.
+- `APP_TYPE=internal node --run forge:make`: generate a distributable installer or archives that you can install by opening using your filesystem.

 All commands place the built assets in the `out/` directory.

 If you're running into an error with any of the Forge-related commands but not seeing any output in the console, you probably have to prefix the command with `DEBUG=electron-forge` e.g. `DEBUG=electron-forge node --run forge:package`.

 By default, we package the app in the [ASAR](https://github.com/electron/asar) format.
-However, it can be helpful to avoid doing that for debugging purposes (e.g. building locally), in which case you can specify a `ASAR=false` environment variable when running the relevant Forge command e.g. `ASAR=false node --run forge:package`.
+However, it can be helpful to avoid doing that for debugging purposes (e.g. building locally), in which case you can specify a `ASAR=false` environment variable when running the relevant Forge command e.g. `ASAR=false APP_TYPE=internal node --run forge:package`.